-Anytown Parish Council resolves:

-- 1. To revoke all existing policies and procedures with the exception of - 2.
-To adopt the Smaller Councils Policy pack prepared by the

-National Association of Local Councils and available on their website at

-- 3. To note that the National Association of Local Councils will amend the Smaller Councils Policy Pack from time to time - 4.
+POTENTIAL RESOLUTION BY ANYTOWN PARISH COUNCIL.
+Anytown Parish Council resolves: 1.
+To revoke all existing policies and procedures with the exception of 2.
+To adopt the Smaller Councils Policy pack prepared by the National Association of Local Councils and available on their website at readonal Association of Local Councils and available on their website at 3.
+To note that the National Association of Local Councils will amend the 5.
+To note that the National Association of Local Councils will amend the Smaller Councils Policy Pack from time to time 4.
 To automatically adopt such amendments